 If someone believes they should have inherited a larger share, or if they were not included in the will at all, they may choose to contest the will.
 Contesting the will is a legal action and most likely they will retain a lawyer to represent them.
 As the executor, you may find yourself in a vulnerable position should this occur.
 Hiring a probate lawyer in Memphis, TN to protect yourself and the estate may be in your best interest.

-Thanks to Wiseman Bray, PLLC for their insight into estate planning and reasons to hire a probate lawyer.
+Thanks to Patterson Bray for their insight into estate planning and reasons to hire a probate lawyer.